-UPON passing Magsaysay Park in Divisoria in front of Dunkin Donuts, you often notice a group of teenagers and young adults playing, spinning and doing different bicycle tricks on their BMXs.
+UPON passing a park in Divisoria in front of Dunkin Donuts or beside Park Cafe, you will notice a crowd of people watching a group of teenagers and adults alike playing, spinning and doing different kinds of tricks with their bicycles.

-These bicycle riders of Cagayan de Oro City belongs to a group called "Reverence Bikes," composed of bikers who share the same passion and interest in BMX.
+These bicycle riders of Cagayan de Oro City belong to a group called "Reverence Bikes," composed of bikers who share the same passion and interest in BMX or bicycle motocross.

-According to Keith Isaac Ericsson, the 21-year-old vice president of Reverence Bikes, their group is composed of about 30 members whose ages range from 14 to 50 years old and engage in flatland and street disciplines of BMX.
+According to Keith Isaac Ericsson, the 21-year-old vice president of Reverence Bikes, their group consist of about 30 members whose ages range from 14 to 50 years old and engage in flatland and street disciplines of BMX.

 "Group mi sa BMX riders nga mga kanang mostly lingaw-lingaw lang mi pero ga hold pud mi og mga competition diri... flatland and street nga mga discipline sa BMX (We are a group of BMX riders who mostly engage in the BMX sports as a hobby but we also hold competitions... usually under the flatland and street disciplines of BMX)," Ericsson said.